jmarkmorris/run-aider/README-aider.md

 You can run Aider with the --verbose flag to enable verbose output.
 This will provide detailed logs and information about the operations being performed.
 If you are using a configuration file for Aider, you can add the --verbose option to the configuration settings.

-## Running Aider with run-aider.sh
+## Running Aider with run-aider.py

-The `run-aider.sh` script provides an interactive command-line interface to configure and launch `aider`.
+The `run-aider.py` script provides an interactive command-line interface to configure and launch `aider`.
 It simplifies the process by:

 - Allowing you to choose the operating mode:
     - **Code Mode:** Standard `aider` operation for direct code generation and modification.